redox-os/pkgar/README.md

 The header portion is designed to contain the data required to verify files already installed on disk.
-It is signed using NaCl (or a compatible implementation such as libsodium), and contains the sha256, mode, offset, size, and name of each file.
+It is signed using NaCl (or a compatible implementation such as libsodium), and contains the sha256, offset, size, mode, and name of each file.
 The user and group IDs are left out intentionally, to support the installation of a package either as root or as a user, for example, in the user's home directory.

+#### Header Struct

+- signature - 512-bit (64 byte) NaCl signature of header data
+- public_key - 256-bit (32 byte) NaCl public key used to generate signature
+- entries - 64-bit count of entry structs, which immediately follow

+#### Header Entry Struct

+- sha256 - 256-bit (32 byte) sha256 sum of the file data
+- offset - 64-bit little endian offset of file data in the data portion
+- size - 64-bit little endian size in bytes of the file data in the data portion
+- mode - 16-bit Unix permissions (user, group, other with read, write, execute)
+- path - 256 byte NUL-terminated relative path from extract directory

 ### Data Portion